 An employer who prevents an employee from pursuing an age discrimination claim can also be liable to criminal sanctions.

 Age discrimination law in Greece focuses on remedy and enforcement.
-The primary remedy in cases involving dismissal is that the dismissal will be invalidated and the employer will have to pay any outstanding wages to the employee from the time of his/her dismissal until the time of the judgment.
+The primary remedy in cases involving dismissal is that the dismissal will be invalidated, as null and void, and the employer will have to pay any outstanding wages to the employee from the time of his/her dismissal until the time of the judgment.

 How common are claims?